-Regarding this ML/FT risk, FIs and others should understand not only the customer's commercial flow, but also the actual status of the subsidiaries and joint ventures of the customer, as well as the counterparties, as needed, as an element of customer risk assessment, and whether customer has a check-and-balance system for these entities.
+Regarding this ML/FT risk, FIs should understand not only the customer's commercial flow but also the actual status of the subsidiaries and joint ventures of the customer, and, if necessary, the actual status of their counterparties as part of their risk assessment Furthermore, FIs are required to fully understand whether the customer is aware of the actual status of these subsidiaries, etc. and whether the customer has a check-and-balance function over the subsidiaries, etc.